zhou-en/idev/README.md

         - Create an alias in your `~/.profile`
             - `alias cobra=cobra-cli --config ./.cobra.yaml`
         - it'll always use the config at where you run the `cobra` command

+## Release

+- Tag release
+    - `git tag -a [tag_name] HEAD -m "Tag message"`
+    - use version for tag name, i.e. `v1.0.7`
+- Push tag
+    - `git push origin [tag_name]`
+        - in the example: `git push origin v1.0.7`
+    - this will trigger the GitHub action workflow to build binaries for all supported platforms